A tomato cage plant stand made from a tomato cage that you use in the garden? Yup!

 I’ve been looking at smaller olive buckets on and off for quite a while and I always thought I would use it in the house somewhere, but once I got this one home and saw how big it really was, I knew it would have to go on my deck with a beautiful Kimberly Queen fern inside.
 The only problem with it was that it needed a little height.
 I was trying to figure how to get it up in the air when I saw the tomato cages that the hubs had just put in the garden to hold up the tomatoes.

-I didn’t measure anything but as soon as I turned it upside down, I knew it would work (of course my ever supportive husband had doubts).
+I didn’t measure anything but as soon as I turned it upside down, I knew it would work.
+The hubs though, had some doubts.

-To get it to the size I wanted I just used a hacksaw to cut the 4 posts and the bottom ring off of the cage, which was a 5 minute easy job.
+To get the size I wanted I used a hacksaw to cut the 4 posts and the bottom ring off.
+5 minutes and I had an official tomato cage plant stand.

 Then I put my bucket in to check the fit and it was perfect, and surprisingly sturdy.

-I liked the fit but I wanted to add just a bit of color to the cage so I decided to try some Rust-Oleum spray paint in Hammered Bronze.
+I liked the fit but I wanted to add just a bit of color to the cage.
+Rust-Oleum spray paint in Hammered Bronze was the perfect choice.

 A little bit of drying time and I had a “new” plant stand for my vintage olive bucket.
 All I had to do was to add a fern and it was ready for a photo shoot.

 What projects are you working on right now?
-We’re in the kitchen again this weekend painting some cabinets.
+We’re working on the kitchen remodel this weekend.
 I’m hoping to share an update soon.